signifier-jp/umlaut/README.md

 ```
 @lang/lacinia identifier query    // Qualifies the type as a GraphQL query root
+@lang/lacinia identifier subscription // Qualifies the type as a GraphQL subscription root
 @lang/lacinia identifier mutation // Qualifies the type as a GraphQL mutations root
 @lang/lacinia identifier input    // Qualifies the type as a GraphQL input objects
 ```